Facebook pixel LMS Class Site Retention Period | Pepperdine University | Pepperdine Community Skip to main content

 Permanent Deletion Date Creation Years of Sites for Removal Site Age At the Time of Planned Deletion

-Consider the following steps when you review older content on Courses:
+Consider the following steps when you review content from your old sites on Courses:

 2. Is it accessible?
-Are students that may need to use screen readers or other accessibility tools able to use this content?
+Are students or colleagues that may need to use screen readers or other accessibility tools able to use this content?

 3. Do you already have a copy (or copies!) of it?
 You likely uploaded the content to the LMS from your computer.
 Do you have original copies on your computer hard drive or cloud storage?
 Or maybe you have been importing past class content each semester into your newer class sites, so you have copies there?